Need some last-minute Twitter tips for holiday Tweets?

 Include popular seasonal hashtags in your Tweets.
 They will spread the reach of your messages, and get more people clicking through on your links.

-A few popular hashtags this season are:
+A few popular hashtags over Christmas and December are:

-You can also check out hashtags your Followers are using.
+You can also check out hashtags your followers are using.
 Include them in your holiday tweets to get found by like-minded people.

 New: Google now includes #’s in search!
 So, using seasonal hashtags can get your tweets found beyond Twitter.